 Winter can be a long, hard, slog; not least for the UK’s wildlife.
 We’ve compiled some tips on how you can make your garden more wildlife friendly this winter.
 The benefits of a winter friendly garden can be felt all year round.

 Hedgehog populations are declining in the UK.
 Numerous factors have led to this dramatic decline, including, habitat fragmentation and habitat loss, increasingly poor hedgerow management, urbanisation, traffic deaths and increased use of pesticides.
 For more information, read our hedgehog article.

-The main issue with attracting hedgehogs to a garden is access; Fences often don’t provide a way in or out of a garden, hedges have more gaps that a hedgehog can sneak through.
-One option, is to cut a small notch in your garden gate to allow hedgehogs and other creatures a passage through your garden.
+The main issue with attracting hedgehogs to a garden is accessed; Fences often don’t provide a way in or out of a garden, hedges have more gaps that a hedgehog can sneak through.
+One option is to cut a small notch in your garden gate to allow hedgehogs and other creatures a passage through your garden.

 Provide nesting boxes, which can also benefit bats.
 Clear them of debris and old nesting material in readiness for the spring nesting season – of course, check they are empty first!

 Bird Food can be scarce during winter.
 By providing fat blocks for garden birds, they can obtain nourishment in a safe environment – woodpeckers can get their tongues stuck in the plastic nets that contain seed balls.
 Tailoring these fat blocks can improve them further.
 Try peanut cakes for starlings, insect cakes for tits, and berry cakes for finches.

 Try and avoid the use of slug pellets, insecticides, and herbicides.
 Not only will this kill beneficial species, not just harmful ones, but will also deter birds and butterflies.